-It’s got breath-taking scenery, bustling cities packed with shops, restaurants and plenty of nightlife as well as some stunning beaches.
+It’s got breathtaking scenery, bustling cities packed with shops, restaurants, and plenty of nightlife and some stunning beaches.
 Ontario really does have it all, and it can be a great place to live, so long as you’re ready for the varied weather!

 If you’ve ever thought about moving to Canada, we’ve taken an in-depth look at why Ontario is, arguably, the place to be.

 Over half of the people that emigrate to Canada choose Ontario as their new home.
 Why?
 Because the quality of life in Ontario is high.
 It is Canada’s most populated province, but that doesn’t stop Ontario from having heaps of outdoor space.
 It’s an outstanding balance between city living and rural countryside.

 Ontario generally has good job opportunities, and all the major towns are safe and clean and have good public facilities.
 It is culturally diverse and offers a lot of options for foreigners.

 Ontario does have its fair share of tourist attractions, which means there are plenty of visitors year-round driving the economy.
 You’ll find plenty of recreational activities as well as industrial areas.
 Life in Ontario is varied and exciting, and there really is something for everyone.

 You’ll have to get used to the vast distances.
 Ontario isn’t small, and most locals think a five-hour drive is pretty short.

 Unless you plan on living in one of the major cities of Toronto or Ottawa, you’ll need a car to get around.
 You’ll find life more enjoyable if you can get out into the beautiful Canadian wilderness.

 Ontario is also a great place to live if you enjoy having a balance of seasons.
 Winters in Canada are famously cold, and even in the warmer southern parts, temperatures of -25 are not unusual.
 In the north, it gets even colder.